The NHS in Bradford district and Craven and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.

 All the latest guidance, support and regulation around coronavirus is available on the GOV UK website (opens in a new window).

 Stop coronavirus spreading

-At midnight on 31 July 2020, the government announced new restrictions on some areas of Northern England – including Bradford – to help control the spread of coronavirus, prevent new infections and avoid a local lockdown.
+Government restrictions announced on 31 July 2020 still apply to many areas of Bradford.
+They aim to help control the spread of coronavirus, prevent new infections and avoid a local lockdown.
 The measures have been introduced as rates of coronavirus have been rising in our area.
-You can read more about these restrictions, and what they mean for what you can and can’t do if you live in the Bradford Council area, on the government website here.
+You can read more about these restrictions, and what they mean for what you can and can’t do if you live in the Bradford Council area, on the government website.

 It is still important to stay at home as much as possible to stop coronavirus spreading.

-What this means for people in Bradford and district is that you must not:
+What this means for people in affected areas in Bradford and district is that you must not:

 - meet people you do not live with inside a private home or garden, except where you have formed a support bubble (or for other limited exemptions to be specified in law)

 - visit someone else’s home or garden even if they live outside of the affected areas